Brettanda/portfolio-2022/content/about-me.md

 head.title: "Developer in Training"
 ---

+## About Me

-My name is Brett Anda.
-I am a Full Stack (Web) Developer.
-I add the parenthesis because I develop websites and other non-web-related projects, including building WordPress websites with custom themes and Python applications like Discord bots.
-I took my post-secondary schooling at the Southern Alberta Institute of Technology, where I learned about the basics of building websites and WordPress theming and other new media operations to do with the Adobe suite.
+Hello, my name is Brett Anda, and I am a Full Stack Web Developer.
+My expertise extends beyond web development to include building custom WordPress themes and Python applications, such as Discord bots.
+I received my post-secondary education at the Southern Alberta Institute of Technology (SAIT), where I gained a solid foundation in website development, WordPress theming, and various new media operations involving the Adobe suite.

-## My academic history
+## Academic History

-My academic history starts at the Southern Alberta Institute of Technology (SAIT) with the [New Media Production and Design (NMPD)](https://saitnewmedia.ca/showcase/showcase-2019/) course, where I learned many things like video editing, photo editing, business card design, logo design, the basics of website development and design, WordPress theming, and more.
-All of these were taught alongside learning Adobe products like Photoshop, Illustrator, Premiere, etc. To see some of the projects that I made while at SAIT checkout my [academic projects](/#academic-projects).
+I began my academic journey at SAIT, where I enrolled in the [New Media Production and Design (NMPD)](https://saitnewmedia.ca/showcase/showcase-2019/) program.
+This comprehensive course covered a wide range of skills, including video and photo editing, business card and logo design, and the fundamentals of website development and design.
+I also learned to use Adobe products such as Photoshop, Illustrator, and Premiere.
+For examples of my academic projects, please visit my [academic projects](/#academic-projects) section.

-These are the major things I learned while taking NMPD:
+### Key Skills Acquired at SAIT:
-- E-Commerce Sites With HTML, PHP, CSS, and JavaScript
+- E-commerce development using HTML, PHP, CSS, and JavaScript
-- How to manipulate DataBases with MySQL
+- Database manipulation with MySQL
-- Use a green screen in Adobe Premiere and After Effects
+- Green screen techniques in Adobe Premiere and After Effects
-- Websites/Themes using WordPress.
+- WordPress website and theme development
-- Build Login pages with PHP sessions
+- PHP session-based login pages
-- Landing Pages with HTML,CSS, & JavaScript

-## My work history
+- HTML, CSS, and JavaScript landing pages

+## Professional Experience

 ### True Market

-My first job in web development was right after my time at SAIT for the company True Market, and started as a practicum for my last semester at SAIT.
-During my time with True Market I was tasked with developing WordPress themes for clients.
-For clients that needed a new wesbite, I would be given a pre-approved design mockup and content, and build out the WordPress theme.
-Making themes for WordPress makes it easy to go back and change the content of the site within the WordPress back end if needed in the future.
-To see the projects I worked on during my time with True Market check out my [industry projects](/#industry-projects).
+My career in web development began at True Market immediately after completing my studies at SAIT.
+Initially, I joined the company as part of a practicum during my final semester.
+At True Market, I specialized in developing WordPress themes for clients.
+I would receive pre-approved design mockups and content, which I then used to build out WordPress themes.
+This approach facilitated future content updates through the WordPress backend.
+To view the projects I worked on at True Market, visit my [industry projects](/#industry-projects) section.

-These are the major things I learned during my time with True Market:
+#### Key Skills Developed at True Market:
 - Composer
 - Yarn/NPM
 - SASS/SCSS